Back to California

 What This Bill Does

-• Defines emergency situations as those proclaimed by the Governor or local governing bodies under specific laws.
+• Defines 'emergency situation' as one officially proclaimed by the Governor or a local governing body under specific laws.

 Who It Names or Affects